Frequently Asked Questions

 Who owns the Maritime Link Project?

-The Maritime Link owned and operated by NSP Maritime Link Inc., a wholly-owned subsidiary of Emera Newfoundland & Labrador Holdings Inc. and an affiliate of Nova Scotia Power.
+The Maritime Link is owned and operated by NSP Maritime Link Inc., a wholly-owned subsidiary of Emera Newfoundland & Labrador Holdings Inc. and an affiliate of Nova Scotia Power.

 What is NSP Maritime Link Inc.?